 New Jerusalem is probably multi-dimensional inside even though outwardly appearing to be three dimensional (four walls, twelve gates, foundations).
-The stone called “jasper” in Revelation is probably the diamond according to Ray.
+The stone called “jasper” in Revelation is probably the diamond according to Ray Stedman.
 The stone we call jasper today is not transparent.
-“Jasper” Is seen in Revelation 4 and again in 21:
+“Jasper” is seen in Revelation 4 and again in 21:

 “Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne.
 And He who sat there was like a jasper and a sardius stone (blood red) in appearance; and there was a rainbow around the throne, in appearance like an emerald...”
 (Revelation 4:2-3)

 “...one of the seven angels who had the seven bowls filled with the seven last plagues came to me and talked with me, saying, “Come, I will show you the bride, the Lamb’s wife.”
 And he carried me away in the Spirit to a great and high mountain, and showed me the great city, the holy Jerusalem, descending out of heaven from God, having the glory of God.
 Her light was like a most precious stone, like a jasper stone, clear as crystal.
 Also she had a great and high wall with twelve gates, and twelve angels at the gates, and names written on them, which are the names of the twelve tribes of the children of Israel: three gates on the east, three gates on the north, three gates on the south, and three gates on the west.